 Her husband, a retired Sun City firefighter, was about to be charged with her murder last year even though Delaney's body hadn't been found, but committed suicide before it all came down.

-Her body wasn't found until February 6 of this year, as hikers found her remains south of State Route 74 in northern Peoria.
+Her body wasn't found until February 6 of this year, when hikers found her remains south of State Route 74 in northern Peoria.

 For a little insight into the case, detectives have released a pair of letters that make it very apparent that there was trouble between the two.

-One letter, a handwritten one dated in 2007, was addressed to no one in specific, but rather gave information "in case of [her] sudden death."
+One letter, a handwritten one dated in 2007, was addressed to no one in particular, but rather gave information "in case of [her] sudden death."

 One reason, she said, was that she told her husband she was going to tell the Social Security Administration that he was forging his mother's signature on her Social Security checks, and depositing them in his own account.

 The other reason was that she didn't feel comfortable with her husband's sexual urges.
 To spare you all of the details, we'll just say that the list of activities starts with "bondage," and ends with "having me fuck him in the ass."